hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 #### Network
 - Floating IP: $1/IP/month
+> - Billed by calender month, e.g. one FIP is allocated in Jan.
+29th, and released in Feb.
+2nd, $2 will be charged.
 > - Billing begins when a new Floating IP is allocated, ends when it is released.
 Partial month is treated as a entire month.

 #### Examples